AlinaBaranova/Recommender-System/README.md

 ### Example:

 - for the “jazz”, the system suggests the following topics: “Violinists”, “African American composers”, “Pianists”, “Trumpet players”, “Saxophonists”, “Special events”, “Blacks”, “Popular music”, “Music”, “Bands (Music)”

+### Languages used:

+ - Python: downloading tags, creating a graph, enabling recommendations with a vector space model and the WordNet, operating of the website
+ - CSS & HTML: pages of the website